aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

 Gets the ExportObjectListener for exporting objects.

+**Remarks**

 NOTE: This property is now obsolete.
 Instead, please use HtmlSaveOptions.IStreamProvider property.
 This property will be removed 12 months later since August 2015.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [IExportObjectListener](../../com.aspose.cells/iexportobjectlistener)